 “Ashton is an amazing communicator.
-When she stepped into the role of Business Strategist and began presenting to clients and delivering our ThinkFIRST products, the business shifted.
+The business shifted when she stepped into the role of Business Strategist and began presenting to clients and delivering our ThinkFIRST services.
 She and Chief Strategy Officer Chris Ruley have complimented each other so well it has dramatically enhanced our ability to onboard new clients and transform their businesses.”

-Everyone in the room was recognized as a member of the “Founding Class,” those who joined the company prior to the March 1st anniversary.
-Those who’d been on the team since Day One were recognized for One Year Anniversaries.
+Everyone in the room was recognized as a member of the “Founding Class,” those who joined the company before the March 1st anniversary.
+Those on the team since Day One were recognized for One Year Anniversaries.

 To finish up at Hotel Tango Whiskey, celebrants broke into small groups to compete in Valve+Meter trivia before moving across the street for dinner at Bluebeard.
 Marcia kicked off the dinner portion of the evening and led the group in a champagne toast gifted to us by an outside partner.
 Well wishes and gift baskets had arrived throughout the day, from clients and partners, congratulating Valve+Meter’s success in the past year.

 After a prayer led by Marketing Performance Manager Sophia Burns, we enjoyed fellowship and an amazing meal.

 Director of Brand Strategy Joshua Cook stepped forward to share additional thoughts on the inclusion of “copper” in our palette and brand.